Deniz Erten-Lyons, M.D.

-She is currently an Associate Professor of Neurology at Oregon Health & Science University School of Medicine, where she treats patients with neurodegenerative dementias and directs the Clinical Care and Therapeutics Program of the Layton Aging and Alzheimer’s Disease Center.
-She treats patients with neurodegenerative dementias, and serves as site principal investigator on multicenter clinical trials for Alzheimer’s disease.
+She is currently an Associate Professor of Neurology at Oregon Health &Science University School of Medicine, where she treats patients with neurodegenerative dementias and directs the Clinical Care Program of the Layton Aging and Alzheimer's Disease Center.
 Dr. Erten-Lyons is also a staff neurologist at the Portland Veterans Affairs Medical Center where she directs the Geriatric Neurology Fellowship program.

 Dr. Erten-Lyons’ research interest is in understanding why some individuals age with minimal or no cognitive decline.
 To this end, she examines the relationship between neuropathology and cognitive decline and brain volume changes in the oldest old, as well as how life style factors, genetics, and other co-morbidities modify this relationship.
 Dr. Erten-Lyons has received research support from the National Institute on Aging, Alzheimer's Association, US Department of Veterans Affairs, and the Medical Research Foundation of Oregon.